lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-3. Now that the image data is the proper size, copy the data from the input image into the blob’s buffer.
+3. Now that the image data is the proper size, the data is copied from the input image into the blob’s buffer.
 A blob will hold the entire batch for a run through the inference model, so for each batch item first calculate "batchOffset" as an offset into the blob’s buffer before copying the data.

 ```cpp
     int batchOffset = batchIndex * width * height * channels;